MAFA: A multi-agent framework for annotation: System architecture

 \paragraph{Few-shot example selection}

 For each agent we randomly sample without replacement unique examples and ensure each agent receives exactly five.
 The use of different few-shot examples is theoretically grounded in the principle of ensemble diversity.
-By providing each agent with different examples, we increase the diversity of their outputs, which is known to improve ensemble performance as studied by \cite{dietterich2000ensemble, kuncheva2003measures}.
-This approach also aligns with the concept of mixture of experts as introduced by \cite{jacobs1991adaptive}, where different models specialize in different parts of the input space.
+By providing each agent with different examples, we increase the diversity of their outputs, which is known to improve ensemble performance as studied by \citet{dietterich2000ensemble, kuncheva2003measures}.
+This approach also aligns with the concept of mixture of experts \cite{jacobs1991adaptive}, where different models specialize in different parts of the input space.

 In the context of LLM few-shot learning, specialized examples can be seen as a form of prompt engineering that tailors each agent's behavior to its strengths.
-Research has shown that carefully selected few-shot examples can significantly impact LLM performance on specific tasks as shown by \cite{brown2020language, liu2023pre}.
+Research has shown that carefully selected few-shot examples can significantly impact LLM performance on specific tasks \cite{brown2020language, liu2023pre}.

-\paragraph{Agent prompting} As described in Section \ref{sec:structured_prompting}, all our agents use structured JSON-based prompting inspired by the ARQ framework \cite{karov2025attentive}.
+\paragraph{Agent prompting} As described in Section \ref{sec:structured_prompting}, all our agents use structured JSON-based prompting inspired by the ARQ framework showcased by \citet{karov2025attentive}.
 This approach guides the LLM through a systematic reasoning process with targeted queries that focus attention on critical aspects of the task.

+\paragraph{Embedding retrieval in ranker agents} Two of the four ranker agents utilize embedding retrieval and Approximate Nearest Neighbors (ANN) \cite{ann} to identify the 50 most relevant FAQ neighbors to the user's query, effectively narrowing the search space for annotation.
+We employ the OpenAI text-embedding-large model to generate the embeddings.
+For agents that take answer context into account, we concatenate the question and answer text before generating embeddings, using the format: "Question: {question} Answer: {answer}".

-\paragraph{Judge agent} The judge agent serves as the final arbiter in our framework, reranking all candidates to produce an optimized ranking.
+\paragraph{Judge agent} The judge agent serves as the final arbiter in our framework, reranking all single-agent candidates to produce an optimized ranking.
 It processes the original query, candidate FAQs with their scores and reasoning, agent recommendation details, training examples, and complete FAQ content.
 This comprehensive input allows the judge to reevaluate each candidate, assign calibrated relevance scores, and provide detailed reasoning that enhances system interpretability and auditability.

 \paragraph{Implementation details} Algorithm \ref{alg:MAFA} outlines the overall process of our multi-agent framework.